Best VPN For Mac

 How We Chose The Best VPN For Mac

 To choose the best VPN for Mac, we compared dozens of popular and little-known VPNs.
-We selected the best-performing VPNs according to the factors most people are looking for in VPN software:
+We selected the best-performing ones according to the factors most people are looking for in VPN software:

-• Connection Speed: To determine the best VPNs, we paid close attention to how fast each service's connections were compared to its rivals.
+- Connection Speed: We paid close attention to how fast each service's connections were compared to its rivals.

-• Privacy: We discarded any VPN services that didn't at least offer quality encryption and a kill switch (a feature that prevents you from accidentally exposing your private information when the VPN disconnects).
-We also considered other features, such as no-log policies and RAM-based servers.
+- Privacy: We discarded any VPN providers that didn't at least offer quality encryption and a kill switch (a feature that automatically disconnects you from the internet if the VPN connection is lost).
+We also considered other features, such as a no-logs policy and RAM-based servers.

-• User Interface: A VPN is only as good as your ability to use it.
-We favored VPNs that were designed in a way that made their usage almost self-explanatory.
+- User Interface: A VPN client is only as good as your ability to use it.
+We favored those that were designed in a way that made their usage almost self-explanatory.

-• Price: While price might not be the most important thing when it comes to choosing a VPN, we wanted to make sure the features offered were worth the cost of admission.
+- Price: While price might not always be the most important factor when it comes to choosing a VPN, we wanted to make sure the features offered were worth the cost of admission.

 Summary of Digg's Best VPN for Mac